roca-tax/roca-tax-website/content/about/_index.md

 ## Our Mission

-At Roca Tax, our mission is to provide exceptional tax preparation and accounting services that gives our client the peace of mind that they are compliant with regulations.
+At Roca Tax, our mission is to provide exceptional bilingual tax preparation and accounting services that gives our client the peace of mind that they are compliant with regulations.
 We also empower our clients to make informed financial decisions.
 We strive to:

 - **Deliver Accuracy**: Ensure every return is prepared with precision and attention to detail
 - **Provide Education**: Help clients understand their tax situation and available options